Education-Numerique/airstrip.js/README.md

 You can pass random additional arguments to the command if you want, adding an "extra" node in the "Build" node.

 Specifying any other build type (like "zip") will actually trigger no build operation, but is a way to let you specify a "working" directory and copy files operations (using the "production" node) from a random dir ("dir").

 There also exist the experimental "sh" build type.
-By specifying "extra" you can perform *any* build operations that way.
+By specifying "extra" you can perform *any* build operations that way that will get executed in a shell.

 License